nojhan/colout/README.md

 available in the ANSI table. `random` will do the same in 8 colors mode.

 `rainbow` will cycle over a 8 colors rainbow at each matching pattern.

+`scale` will parse the matching text as a decimal number and apply the rainbow colormap according to its position on a scale defined by the `-l` option (see below, [0-100] by default).

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.